Grahp/Website/pages/Music.md

 AOTY 2023: Javelin by Sufjan Stevens (Also, 3D Country by Geese, SCARING THE HOES by JPEGMAFIA and Danny Brown)

-AOTY 2022: Ants From Up There by Black Country, New Road (Also, Dragon New Warm Mountain I Believe In You by Big Thief; Crest by Bladee; I Didn't Mean To Haunt You by Quadeca)
+AOTY 2022: Ants From Up There by Black Country, New Road (Also, Dragon New Warm Mountain I Believe In You by Big Thief, Crest by Bladee, I Didn't Mean To Haunt You by Quadeca)

 AOTY 2021: Sometimes I Might Be Introvert by Little Simz (Also, By The Time I Get To Phoenix by Injury Reserve)